richmahn/en_tn/luk/05/intro.md

 In several parts of this chapter the author left some information implicit that his original readers would have understood and thought about.
 Modern readers might not know some of those things, so they might have trouble understanding all that the author was communicating.
 The UDB often shows how that information can be presented so that modern readers will be able to understand those passages.
 (See: [[rc://en/ta/man/translate/translate-unknown]] and [[rc://en/ta/man/translate/figs-explicit]])

 ##### Past Events #####

 Parts of this chapter are sequences of events that have already happened.
 In a given passage, Luke sometimes writes as if the events have already happened while other events are still in progress (even though they are complete at the time he writes).
 This can cause difficulty in translation by creating an illogical order of events.
 It may be necessary to make these consistent by writing as if all the events have already happened.

 ##### "Son of Man" #####

-Jesus refers to himself as the "Son of Man" in this passage.
-Some languages may not allow a person to refer to himself in the third person.
-(See: [[rc://en/tw/dict/bible/kt/sonofman]])
+Jesus refers to himself as the "Son of Man" in this chapter ([Luke 5:24](./22.md)).
+Your language may not allow people to speak of themselves as if they were speaking about someone else.
+(See: [[rc://en/tw/dict/bible/kt/sonofman]] and [[rc://en/ta/man/translate/figs-123person]])

 ## Links: ##